nolemmings/mockingbird-client/README.md

 ## expectAllConsumed()

-Returns a promise that fails throws an error when an expectation has not been consumed.
+Returns a promise that fails when an expectation has not been consumed.
 Ignores expectations that are defined to repeat indefinitely.

+Example:

 ```js
 return mock.expectAllConsumed()